valhalla/demos/docs/valhalla_elevation_service.md

 ### Inputs for the Elevation Service

 We currently have two types of actions that can be requested from the Elevation Service.
-The first is a profile request that can be used to generate a graph along a computed route since this request returns an array of x & y at each shape point.
-The second request is an elevation request that can be used to compute the steepness of edges since the request returns an array of height.
+The first is a profile request that can be used to generate a graph along a computed route since this request returns an array of x (range) and y (height) at each shape point.
+Steepness/gradient can also be easily computed from a profile request.
+The second request is an elevation request that is mostly usefull to get the height at a specific location.
 Both requests takes the form of `valhalla.dev.mapzen.com/<profile|elevation>?json={}&api_key=`, where the JSON inputs inside the ``{}`` include location information (shape or an encoded polyline).

 Please note that both profile & elevation requests take the same input structure, using either profile? or elevation? as the action you want to request.